dreamplayerzhang/vcbld/README.md

 	"standard" : "11", // The minimum supported standards of both of c++ and c.
 	"binaryType" : "app", // or "staticLibrary" or "sharedLibrary" "binaryName" : "myApp", // Name of the resulting binary, use a "lib" prefix if it were a library.
-    	"sourceDirectory" : "src", // Relative or absolute path of your source directory "includeDirectory" : "include",
-	"libDirectory" : "lib",
-    	"outputDirectory" : "bin", // Relative or absolute path to your output directory "compilerDefines" : [], // an array of any -D arguments you want to pass to the "compilerFlags" : ["-Werror"], // an array of any compiler flags "linkerFlags" : ["-lc++experimental"] // an array of any compiler flags }
+    	"sourceDirectory" : "src", // Name of your source directory "includeDirectory" : "include", // Name of your include directory "libDirectory" : "lib", // Name of your lib directory "outputDirectory" : "bin", // Name your output directory "compilerDefines" : [], // an array of any -D arguments you want to pass to the compiler "compilerFlags" : ["-Werror"], // an array of any compiler flags "linkerFlags" : ["-lc++experimental"] // an array of any linker flags }
 ```
 The resulting dynamic library extension depends on the used compiler. libname.so for gcc and libname.dylib for clang.